 Following decades of civil war that decimated South Sudan’s infrastructure, prevented development and deprived generations of children of an education, independence gave the nation and the world hope for stability in the region.
 This was not to be so.

 In December 2013, conflict erupted once more in South Sudan, triggered by a political dispute within the ruling party.
 Despite remarkable efforts by local organisations, civil society, churches and many others to promote peace and reconciliation, the conflict has continued to date.

 The impact on civilians has been devastating.
-An estimated 50-100,000 people have been killed, 1.8 million have been internally displaced and a further 546,000 have fled to neighbouring countries.
+An estimated 300,000 people have been killed, 1.9 million have been internally displaced and a further 2.1 million have fled to neighbouring countries.
 Horrific human rights abuses have been committed by both sides, including killings based on perceived ethnic or political affiliation, sexual violence, abductions and the forced recruitment of children.
-In direct consequence to the conflict, it is estimated 5 million people will be severely food insecure and one in three children malnourished at the height of the lean season in 2017.
+It is estimated 7 million are in need of humanitarian assistance with 5.1 million people severely food insecure with risks of a return to famine in multiple locations across the country.

 Access to education in South Sudan is severely limited.
-The conflict has set this back even further, with more than 1.17 million children having lost access to education due to conflict and displacement since December 2013, and now, only one in 100 children finishes secondary school.
+The conflict has set this back even further, 2 million children are out of school – the highest number ever.
+30% of primary schools have suffered at least one or more attacks since December 2013, with 48% no longer operating.
 For girls, the picture is even worse.
-South Sudan has the world’s highest maternal mortality rate and lowest female literacy rate, and a girl in South Sudan is more likely to die in pregnancy or childbirth than complete primary education.
+South Sudan has one of the world’s highest maternal mortality rate and lowest female literacy rate, and a girl in South Sudan is more likely to die in pregnancy or childbirth than complete primary education.